insin/newforms/docs/react_client.rst

 Final Form validation
 =====================

-Whether or not you've given your form an ``onChange`` callback, Forms will still automatically update their ``data`` object with user input as the user interacts with each form field.
-Even if all fields have been used and are valid, the user still has to signal their intent to submit the form before final validation can be performed.
+Whether or not you've given your Form an ``onChange`` callback, Forms will still automatically update their ``data`` object with user input as the user interacts with each input field.
+Even if all fields have been used and are valid, the user still has to signal their intent to submit before any final validation can be performed.

 Validating final form submission is left in your hands, as newforms doesn't know (or care, sorry!) what you ultimatey want to do with the ``cleanedData`` it creates for you.

-This is typically implemented by hooking into a ``<form>``'s ``onSubmit`` event and calling ``form.validate()`` to validate the entire form using current user
+This is typically implemented by hooking into a ``<form>``'s ``onSubmit`` event and calling ``form.validate()`` to validate the entire user input.
-input:

 .. code-block:: javascript